Protiviti-Oxford survey shows North America ‘enthusiasm gap’ about ESG’s future impact

 There is an international awareness that ESG will be an essential driver and component of profitability and sustainable business by 2032.
 One of the main survey takeaways is a recognition of the costs of, and need to, implement ESG policy and practice by all business leaders.
 While leaders across the globe acknowledge the growing importance of ESG for their businesses over the next decade, North American leaders show lower engagement with the level of this importance.
 Across the board, younger business leaders are more attuned to the growing importance and necessity of active ESG business leadership and commitment as they look toward an uncertain future, but certainly a future where all business will be operating in the context of climate crisis.

-Subscribe to the VISION by Protiviti newsletter and receive your exclusive copy of the Oxford University & Protiviti Key Findings: Executive Outlook on the Future of ESG, 2032 and Beyond.
+Download the Oxford University & Protiviti survey: Executive Outlook on the Future of ESG, 2032 and Beyond.

 There is an international awareness that ESG will be an essential driver and component of profitability and sustainable business by 2032.

 Dr. David Howard, Director of Studies, Sustainable Urban Development Program, University of Oxford and a Fellow of Kellogg College, Oxford.
 He is Director for the DPhil in Sustainable Urban Development and Director of Studies for the Sustainable Urban Development Program at the University of Oxford, which promotes lifelong learning for those with professional and personal interests in urban development.
 David is also Co-Director of the Global Centre on Healthcare and Urbanization at Kellogg College, which hosts public debates and promotes research on key urban issues.